ByteMansion/TechBasics/Simplified_GNU_Make_Manual.md

 unexport variable...
 ```
 ### Including Header File
-Provide the path if header files can be done using `-I` option in makefile.
+Provide the header path using `-I` option in makefile.

 For example:
 ```Makefile